You may be struggling for work or sick of your current job, and driving full-time for Uber looks like a good option. I've been there.

 You also have few opportunities to meet new people, have honest conversations, and network with business owners, executives, authors, etc.

 These are all things you can do as a full-time Uber driver though.

-For example… I've met musicians, a TV show host, an author, a comedian, many business owners, and others who had succeeded in ways I wanted to.
+For example… I've met musicians, a TV show host, an author, a comedian, many business owners, and others who have succeeded in ways I wanted to.
 If you're polite, professional, and show genuine interest… people will enthusiastically share their wealth of knowledge and experience with you.

-Think of yourself not simply as a driver but as a business owner who provides a professional service.
+Think of yourself not simply as a driver, but as a business owner who provides a professional service.